-To report on the:
+To report on the number of:

-- total number of small use customer3 connections supplied by each electricity distribution network; - number of new customer connections that were not provided on time; and - number of reconnections that were not provided on time.
+- small use customer connections on each electricity distribution system. - new customer connections that were not provided on time. - reconnections that were not provided on time.

-No. Indicator CCD 1 Total number of distribution connections provided CCD 2 Total number of distribution connections not provided on or before the agreed date CCD 3 Percentage of distribution connections not provided on or before the agreed date CCD 4 Total number of reconnections provided CCD 5 Total number of reconnections that were not provided within the prescribed timeframe CCD 6 Percentage of reconnections that were not provided within the prescribed timeframe CCD 7 Total number of distribution connections on the distribution system(s) 4
+No. Indicator CCD 1 Total number of new connections provided CCD 2 Total number of new connections not provided on or before the agreed date CCD 3 Percentage of new connections not provided on or before the agreed date CCD 4 Total number of reconnections provided CCD 5 Total number of reconnections that were not provided within the prescribed timeframe CCD 6 Percentage of reconnections that were not provided within the prescribed timeframe CCD 7 Total number of connections on the distribution system(s) 7

-Attach has the same meaning as in the Electricity Industry (Obligation to Connect) Regulations 2005.5
+Attach has the same meaning as in the Electricity Industry (Obligation to Connect) Regulations 2005.8

-Distribution connection means a customer premises that is attached to the distribution system and energised.
+Connection means a customer premises that is attached to the distribution system and energised.